-The music department aims to develop students’ knowledge through a variety of instrumental performances, creative tasks, technology projects and critical listening.
+The music department aims to build global Catholic citizens by developing students’ knowledge through a variety of instrumental performances, creative tasks, technology projects and critical listening.
 We aim to provide all children with the opportunity to perform and grow their confidence through a range of engaging and challenging topics.
 In Key Stage 3 pupils will develop the skills necessary to succeed at GCSE level by developing on skills learned in each year.

 Our music lessons provide pupils with a diverse curriculum that explores music from a variety of cultures and contexts.
 Pupils will learn to play a range of instruments including keyboard, ukulele and Samba drums.
 In each topic pupils will learn key terms and develop their musical vocabulary.

 In Year 7 pupils are given a benchmark assessment that is used to inform future teaching strategies.
 Pupils will explore a number of topics that explore the key musical elements such as rhythm, harmony and melody through a range of relevant and differentiated examples.
 Throughout the year pupils will have the chance to compose, perform and analyse a range of musical styles.

 In Year 8 pupils will build upon their previous knowledge and begin to learn more complex techniques such as improvisation and extended chords.
 Pupils will learn how to perform a variety of styles including Blues, Reggae and Pop.
 Pupils will also begin to use music technology to compose music.